miekg/xds/README.md

 added.
 Removal is not implemented (yet).

 Both xDS and ADS are implemented by `xds`.
 For xDS we force the types to the v3 protos.
-For ADS (and to make Envoy happy we support also v2 - this may not be interely up to specification though).
+For ADS (and to make Envoy happy) we support also v2 - this may not be interely up to specification though).

-The `envoy-bootstrap.yaml` can be used to point Envoy to the xds control plane - note this only gives envoy CDS/EDS responses (via ADS), so no listeners and or routes.
+The `envoy-bootstrap.yaml` can be used to point Envoy to the xds control plane - note this only gives envoy CDS/EDS responses (via ADS), so no listeners nor routes.
 Envoy can be downloaded from
 <https://tetrate.bintray.com/getenvoy/>.

-CoreDNS (with the *traffic* plugin compiled in), can be start with the Corefile specified to get DNS responses out of xds.
+CoreDNS (with the *traffic* plugin compiled in), can be started with the Corefile specified to get DNS responses out of xds.
 CoreDNS can be found at <https://coredns.io>

 ## xds